 The main difference is that the PSC(T) is administered by the Public Service Commission (PSC).
-If you are an PSC(T) scholar, you will automatically be placed on the General Phase of the Public Service Leadership Programme (PSLP).
+If you are a PSC(T) scholar, you will automatically be placed on the General Phase of the Public Service Leadership Programme (PSLP).
 The PSLP is a talent development programme run by the Public Service Division (PSD) to groom officers for future leadership positions within the Public Service.
-As an Education Officer in the General Phase, upon university graduation, you will go through the Postgraduate Diploma in Education (PGDE) programme in NIE, and then serve with MOE (your parent ministry) for three to four years.
-This will be followed by a posting to another ministry for the next two years, after which you will return to MOE.
-If you are a male PSC(T) scholar, you will be granted National Service (NS) disruption to pursue your undergraduate studies.
+As an Education Officer in the General Phase, upon university graduation, you will go through the Postgraduate Diploma in Education (PGDE) programme in the National Institute of Education (NIE), and then serve with the MOE (your parent ministry) for about five years in schools and Headquarters.
+This will be followed by a posting to another ministry for the next two years to broaden your exposure beyond the education service.
+After which, you will return to MOE to be developed under a parallel talent management programme in lieu of the Sectoral Phase of the PSLP, or under the Future Leaders Programme (FLP).

 Development and Career Opportunities

 Teaching Scholars/Award holders can look forward to challenging and meaningful postings in schools and MOE HQ* to develop a holistic understanding of education issues.